-Decide What Type of Content You Need: Are you looking for articles, email messages, reports, ebooks, etc?
+Decide What Type of Content You Need: Are you looking for blog posts, email messages, reports, ebooks, etc?
 Not all writers will do all types of content, but many will.

 Do You Need Copywriting?: Also, realize that when hire a writer, you are generally just paying for content (i.e. information on a particular topic written in a digestible format).
 If you want your content piece to be designed to sell your product or service, you either need a content writer who also does copywriting or you’ll need to modify the content yourself.

 Ask for Referrals: Talk to other online business owners to see who they use.
 Finding someone who others love working with is always one of the best ways to find help for your business.
 Ask on Facebook, ask your friends or JV partners, or members of a Facebook group or paid mastermind group.

 Ask for Samples: Due to privacy concerns, ghostwriters may not be able to provide a wide variety of samples they’ve done for clients, but they should have a portfolio with a few pieces of content for you to look at.

 Knowledge of Topic: Many topics are easily researched and written about by skilled ghostwriters.
 If you require specialized knowledge, be sure to seek that out, but be prepared to pay a more premium price.